AI Slop: The Definitive 2026 Guide (with Real Data)

 The single most predictable AI animation: opacity: 0 + translateY(20px) + ease-in-out appears in roughly 83% of AI-generated landing pages.
 Other tells:

-- Intersection-observer reveal pattern with identical timing across sections
+- Intersection-observer reveal with identical timing across sections

 - No